Arakiss/nexlog/README.md

 While I'm currently the sole developer of this project, I'm open to contributions.
 If you have suggestions or want to contribute, please feel free to open an issue or submit a pull request.

-## Roadmap

-Here's what I'm planning for future updates:

-- Add support for custom log formatters
-- Implement log rotation for file-based logging
-- Create plugins for popular frameworks and libraries

 ## License

 This project is licensed under the MIT License.